public-convenience-ltd/toiletmap/README.md

 cp .env.local.example .env.local
 ```

-Next you'll need to set up a local instance of mongodb based on our mocked loo data:
+Next you'll need to set up a local instance of mongodb based on our mocked loo data.
+This is so that you can load something on your local instance of the Toilet Map.
+It's also possible to connect directly to our staging database, although you'll need to ask for those credentials should you need them.

 ```
 yarn startMemoryMongo